kairosdb/kairosdb/src/docs/restapi/QueryMetrics.rst

   The response contains either the metric values or possible error values.
 Returns 200 for successful queries.

   Version 0.9.4 includes a group_by named "type".
 The type is the custom data type.
 If the data returned is not a custom type then "number" is returned.
+See :doc:`Custom Types <../kairosdevelopment/CustomData>` for information on custom types.

   ::